FIU Panthers football: 2009 season

 FIU struggled in its 2009 season, ultimately posting a 3-9 overall record.
 The Golden Panthers went 3-5 in the Sun Belt Conference.
 Their 3 victories came against the Western Kentucky Hilltoppers 37-20, the Louisiana Ragin' Cajuns 20-17 (1OT), and the North Texas Mean Green 35-28.

-2010 season
+2010 season & First conference title

-On Saturday, November 27, 2010, FIU defeated Arkansas State to clinch the Sun Belt Conference Title.
-This earned FIU its first bowl berth in the short history of its football program.
+On Saturday, November 27, 2010, FIU led by Cristobal defeated Arkansas State 31–24 to clinch the program's first Sun Belt Conference Title.
+This earned the Panthers its first bowl berth in the short history of its football program.

 Twenty-nine days later, on December 26, they became Little Caesars Champions.
 Fans brought signs saying, "¡Sí se puede!", Spanish for "Yes we can!"

-On December 3, 2011, FIU accepted an invitation to play in the 2011 Beef 'O' Brady's Bowl, the school's second consecutive bowl game.
+Panther fans at the 2011 Beef 'O' Brady's Bowl.

 2011 season

 FIU turned in a winning result for its 2011 campaign, notching a 8-5 overall record, with a 5-3 Sun Belt Conference result.
 This was Cristobal's second winning season in a row.
+On December 3, 2011, FIU accepted an invitation to play in the 2011 Beef 'O' Brady's Bowl, the school's second consecutive bowl game.